-Our mission at Youth With Faces is to give youth in the juvenile justice system the skills needed to break the cycle of incarceration and create positive futures.
+Our mission at Youth With Faces is to gives justice-impacted youth the skills needed to break the cycle of incarceration and create positive futures.
 We believe in the potential of these youth and give them the opportunity to learn and practice critical social, job and life skills.
 These are essential to their success when returning to their families and communities.

 In 2015, we changed our name from Youth Village Resources of Dallas to Youth With Faces to better reflect our purpose – giving young men and women in the juvenile justice system a second chance at being more than a faceless statistic.
 By giving them employable skills and a network of support, we help them create new identities – as capable young people with something positive to contribute to our community.